Hole Argument and Inverted Qualia

 For differential geometry, its paradigms are the continuum mechanics of deformable surfaces, and practical geodesy and surveying.
 In continuum mechanics, there is literally an unchanging substance (a rubber sheet) carrying a changeable property (the strain field).
 In practical geodesy, there is literally an unchanging substance (a map-paper) carrying changeable property (the geodesic lines).

 In short, there is no necessary division between substance and property, only conventional.
-When one takes the conventional division of \((\mathcal M, g, T)\) as three things, one ends up mistaking \(\mathcal M\) as a substance with independent existence, the hole argument, and the hard problem of general relativity.
+When one takes the conventional division of \((\mathcal M, g, T)\) as three things, one ends up mistaking \(\mathcal M\) as a substance with independent existence, and thus falls into the hole argument and the hard problem of general relativity.

-This solves the meta-problem of general relativity, and dissolves the hard problem.
+This solves its meta-problem, and dissolves its hard problem.

 The stubbornly persistent illusion.
 Figure from xkcd: Teaching Physics